 Writers J.D.
 Payne and Patrick McKay will act as co-showrunners on the new series.
 Speaking of their appointment, they said in a joint statement: “We feel like Frodo, setting out from the Shire, with a great responsibility in our care.
 It is the beginning of the adventure of a lifetime.”

 Joining them as a consultant is Bryan Cogman, who is best known for rising from as assistant on Game of Thrones to writing some of the HBO fantasy series' best episodes.
 Also announced to be writing episodes for the Lord of the Rings TV show are Gennifer Hutchinson (Breaking Bad, Better Call Saul), Helen Shang (Hannibal), Justin Dohle (Stranger Things), and Stephany Folsom (Toy Story 4).

-Meanwhile, Jurassic World: Fallen Kingdom director JA Bayona will helm the first two episodes of the first season (Amazon have signed on to produce five seasons) and will act as an executive producer.
-There's also some other extremely exciting behind-the-camera, including costume designer Kate Hawley (Edge of Tomorrow, Suicide Squad), production designer Rick Heinrichs (Sleepy Hollow, Star Wars: The Last Jedi), visual effects supervisor Jason Smith (Super 8, Avengers), and Tolkien scholar Tom Shippey.
+Meanwhile, Jurassic World: Fallen Kingdom director J.A.
+Bayona will helm the first two episodes of the first season (Amazon have signed on to produce five seasons) and will act as an executive producer.
+There are also some other extremely exciting behind-the-camera persons, including costume designer Kate Hawley (Edge of Tomorrow, Suicide Squad), production designer Rick Heinrichs (Sleepy Hollow, Star Wars: The Last Jedi), and visual effects supervisor Jason Smith (Super 8, Avengers).
 Concept artist John Howe, who worked on Jackson's trilogy, will also have the same position on the show.